pura vida (jayemsey x costa rica)

 We have a low-key, relaxing day today, which we scheduled very deliberately, to recover from our day yesterday and prepare for the Cloud Forest tomorrow.

 We stop by Stella’s Bakery Art Coffee Shop for some breakfast.
 I get a slice of berry pie, a basil mozzarella croissant (yum), and a strawberry mango smoothie.
-We grab them to go, and head to Café Choco Don Juan, a place famous for their chocolate and coffee, two other famous Costa Rican exports.
+We grab them to go, and head to Café Choco Don Juan, a place famous for its chocolate and coffee, two other famous Costa Rican exports.
 After last night's adventures, leisurely enjoying a cup of coffee is a small luxury.
 It's a beautiful day outside, perfectly sunny and breezy, weather San Diego would be envious of.

 Everything moves at a much slower, more relaxed pace here.
 Everything is rich and green and full and lively.
 Whenever I’m on vacation in places like this, I think, I could live here.
 But I think it’s more of an indication of a much-needed vacation than an actual desire.
 I think I love New York energy a little too much to ever live in a place like this.